EWeb-b/heron/README.md

 # Team Heron Repository

+A webapp for booking seats at a cinema created using the Flask framework.
+Includes a separate application for analysing the ticket sales data.

 ## Running the flask application
 To setup the virtual environment and install the python requirements for the flask app run the flask_setup.sh file: